ConduitIO/conduit-connector-s3/README.md

 record key is the key read from the S3 bucket.

 ### Configuration
-The config passed to `Open` can contain the following fields.
+The config passed to `Configure` can contain the following fields.

 | name                  | description                                                                            | required  | example             |
 |-----------------------|----------------------------------------------------------------------------------------|-----------|---------------------|